sleds-and-trawls-field-manual/sleds-and-trawls-field-manual.github.io/pages/10-references.md

 ---
 {% include toc.html class="toc-left" h_min=2 h_max=2 %}

+  Abdul Wahab, M.A., Radford, B., Fromont, J., Hosie, A.M., Miller, K. and Heyward, A. 2019.
+The diversity and distribution of mesophotic benthic invertebrates at Ningaloo Reef, Western Australia.
+Mar.
+Biodivers.
+49, 2871–2886.

   Bax, N., R. Kloser, A. Williams, K. Gowlett-Holmes, and T. Ryan.
 1999.
 Seafloor habitat definition for spatial management in fisheries: a case study on the continental shelf of southeast Australia.
 Oceanologica Acta 22:705-720.

+  Bearham, D., Strzelecki, J., Hara, A. Hosie, A. et al. 2022.
+Habitats and benthic biodiversity across a tropical estuarine-marine gradient in the eastern Kimberley region of Australia.
+Regional Studies in Marine Science 49:102039.

   Billett, D. S. M., B. J. Bett, A. L. RIce, M. H. Thurston, J. Galeron, M. Sibuet, and G. A. Wolff.
 2001.
 Long-term change in the megabenthos of the Porcupine Abyssal Plain (NE Atlantic).
 Progress in Oceanography 50:325-348.

+  Blake, J.A.
+2023.
+New species of Scalibregmatidate (Annelida) from slope and abyssal depths off eastern Australia.
+Records of the Australian Museum 75:271-298.

   Brenke, N. 2005.
 An epibenthic sledge for operations on marine soft bottom and bedrock.
 Marine Technology Society Journal 39:10-19.

+  Carter, A.B., Mckenna, S.A., Rasheed, M.A., Collier, C., McKenzie, L., Pitcher, R., and Coles, R. 2021.
+Synthesizing 35 years of seagrass spatial data from the Great Barrier Reef World Heritage Area, Queensland, Australia.
+Limnology and Oceanography Letters 6:216-226.

   Clark, M. R., N. W. Bagley, and B. Harley.
 2016.
 Trawls.
 Pages 126-158 _in_ M. R. Clark, M. Consalvey, and A. A. Rowden, editors.
 Biological Sampling in the Deep Sea.
 Wiley Blackwell, West Sussex.